How to Configure a Firewall with UFW

 sudo ufw deny 111

-To farther fine-tune your rules, you can also allow packets based on TCP or UDP.
-The following will allow TCP packets on port 80:
+To further fine-tune your rules, you can also allow packets based on TCP or UDP.
+The following allows TCP packets on port 80:

 sudo ufw allow 80/tcp sudo ufw allow http/tcp